woodnsec/IoT-Forensics/README.md

   - What data might we want to retrieve?
   - How difficult will it be to retrieve the desired information?
 - The fourth step is to apply the aforementioned frameworks and standards to our IoT devices.
-  - Available devices include a Google Mini and Metawear.
+  - Available devices include a Google Mini and wearables.
   - Document individual findings from each device, framework, and standard.
   - Compare the findings with expected results.
 - The fifth step is to gather all our documentation and other relevant material from previous experiments and establish an educated conclusion.